Cleansing Your Body Through Fasting

 - You develop flu-like symptoms such as a runny nose, cough, and fever.

-These symptoms may give you the impression that something is wrong, but it is usually a sign that your body is "cleaning house", and once the detox has passed, the symptoms will pass as well.
+These symptoms may give you the impression that something is wrong, but they are usually just a sign that your body is "cleaning house", and once the cleanse is over, the symptoms will be over as well.

-Because we all come from different backgrounds, everyone's detox is going to be different (some will be mild, while others will be more intense) and as great as fasting can be, there are certain people who shouldn't fast.
+Because we all come from different backgrounds, everyone's detox is going to be different.
+(Some will be mild, and some will be intense.)
+And as great as fasting can be, certain people shouldn't fast right now.

-People who shouldn't fast include babies, women who are pregnant, people who are on medications which need to be taken with food, people who are suffering from nutritional deficiencies, and people who simply don't have a good reason to do a fast at this point in their life or who simply couldn't safely endure a strong detox.
+People who shouldn't fast right now include pregnant women, people on medications that need to be taken with food, people who are suffering from nutritional deficiencies, and people who are in a compromised physical or mental state and can't handle strong detox symptoms.

 6 TIPS FOR FASTING